sakisan28/rg351_synthmodule/README.md

 Put 1Synth folder to /roms/ports or /roms2/ports : ArkOS.
 Put 1Synth folder to /storage/roms/ports : ROCKNIX.
-Set Emulationstation [SYSTEM SETTINGS]-[

 **use**
 Connect MIDI Keyboard or Pad to Game OTG port.
-Option - Filemanager - execute 'start_synth.sh' to start.
+Option - Filemanager - execute 'start_synth.sh' or 'start_synth_ROCKNIX.sh' to start.
 You'll see application suddenly quit, but synth is resident on system.

 Option - Filenamgaer - execute 'stop_synth.sh' to stop.